 Raise your hand if you hate writing the back-of-book blurb!
 It can be incredibly difficult to give enough away to attract the right audience, but not so much that they feel like they don’t even need to read the book.
 Blurbs need to be exciting and intriguing.
 Other than the cover, the blurb needs to be the most appealing part of your book.
 It’s a huge factor in somebody clicking to look at the book and still browsing, or downloading.

-I am no blurb genius, when it comes to my own books.
+I am no blurb genius when it comes to my own books.
 But one thing that helps is writing a few versions and asking your non-writer friends which one they like more.
-Us writers…we get a little too technical sometimes.
+We writers…we get a little too technical sometimes.
 It’s possible we miss the forest for looking at the trees.
 So, I suggest asking non-writers too.